vault27/Foundation/crypto.md

 - a mod b = r
 - So, modulo operator shows the remainder of division a by b, b - is a modulus

-### Ecliptic curve arithmetic

 ## Symmetric Encryption

-Ciphers can be divided into 3 groups: stream, block and AEAD
+- Ciphers can be divided into 3 groups: stream, block and AEAD
+- They also can be authenticated with integrity checking or non authenticated

-- Stream Ciphers - ou feed one byte of plaintext to the encryption algorithm, and out comes one byte of ciphertext.
-The reverse happens at the other end
+- Stream Ciphers - you feed one byte of plaintext to the encryption algorithm, and out comes one byte of ciphertext.
+The reverse happens at the other end.
+They XOR ciphertext with key stream.
+No need for padding or mode of operations.
+Ciphertext is the same length as plaintext.
+Key stream is generated from the key.
 - Block Ciphers - encrypt entire blocks of data at a time; modern block ciphers tend to use a block size of 128 bits (16 bytes)

-Limitations:
+- Limitations:
-        - They are deterministic; they always produce the same output for the same input.
-On their own, block ciphers are not very useful because of several limitations
+  - They are deterministic; they always produce the same output for the same input
   - You can only use them to encrypt data lengths equal to the size of the encryption block.
 To use a block cipher in practice, you need a scheme to handle data of arbitrary length
-In practice, block ciphers are used via encryption schemes called block cipher modes, which smooth over the limitations and sometimes add authentication to the mix.
+- In practice, block ciphers are used via encryption schemes called block cipher modes, which smooth over the limitations and sometimes add authentication to the mix
+- They do not provide integrity by default
+- Encrypt-then-MAC - HMAC+SHA256 - we apply MAC after padding the plaintext and encrypting it - it is called AES-CBC-HMAC - was one of the most widely used before AEAD
+- MAC-then encrypt - can sometimes lead to clever attacks - avoided in practice
+- Authentication tag is transmitted with plaintext
+- It is best practise to use different keys for AES-CBC and HMAC

-- AEAD
+### AEAD

 - Authenticated encryption assosiated data
 - Provides encryption + integrity, earlier they did MAC-then-encrypt or encrypt-then-MAC, and now everything is combined
 - TLS supports GCM and CCM authenticated ciphers, but only the former are currently used in practice
+- Most popular: AES-GCM and ChaCha20-Poly1305
+- Almost the same as AES-CBC-HMAC
+- ChaCha20-Poly1305 - ChaCha20 stream cipher and Poly1305 MAC - for use in software - contrary to AES which is slow when hardware support is not available
+- ChaCha20 takes  symmetric key and unique nonce - using them generates a key stream the same size as plaintext - XOR it with plaintext - produce ciphertext - ciphertext and plaintext are the same length
+- AEAD cannot be used in disk encryption and database encrytption

 ### Block ciphers